 The total estimated cost for the program, including academic course fees, travel, lodging, excursions, insurance, and international student identity card, is $8,368.
 Meals, laundry and incidentals are extra. [ Additional Information ]

-This program has been designed to offer six units* of academic credit, allowing you to make progress toward your degree.
-To earn units, you must enroll in the following classes by May 1:
+This program has been designed to offer up to six units* of academic credit, allowing you to make progress toward your degree.
+To earn units, you must enroll in no more than two of the following classes by May 1:

 • ARTH 400: Art History Issues: Medieval Art & Architecture in England [ Details & Registration ]